 In New Zealand in 2000 several thousand little blue penguins got contaminated by an oil spill; they were collected and distributed among volunteers for cleaning and care; they even put sweaters on them to keep them from plucking they contaminated feathers.
 The survivors were later released at sea.

 Chicks depend on their parents for survival between hatching and the growth of their waterproof feathers: about seven weeks for Adelie chicks, 6 months for Emperors and even more for King chicks.
 Chicks' down feathers are not waterproof and they must stay away from water or mud, unlike the Adelie chick shown on the left picture which died a few minutes after falling in muddy water.
 Yes, it's a harsh world and that's why Adelie penguins build nests out of pebbles.
-Once a chick has feathered (or fledged), it enters the sea and becomes independent of its parents.
+Once a chick has moulted (changed feathers), it enters the sea and becomes independent of its parents.

 Right: Adelie penguin swimming fast and jumping out of the water.